1. Home

 With that caveat held firmly in mind ...

-Here are some of my favorite detours:
+Here are some of my favorite detour routes:

 • Coming from Boston and the North Shore of MA

-Most people who drive from Boston to Cape Cod take I-93 south to Route 3 south to the Sagamore Bridge.
+Most people who drive from Boston to Cape Cod take I-93 south, to Route 3 south, to the Sagamore Bridge.

-But you can also hop off I-93 south and pick up Route 3A southbound.
-Rt 3A is the shore route.
+Route 3A is the shore route.
 It's definitely not the quickest way to drive from Boston to Cape Cod.
 But it sure is pretty!

-Plus, Route 3A goes right through the historic town of Plymouth.
 If you're in the mood for some sightseeing, stop for a visit to Plimoth Plantation, go see Plymouth Rock, or walk along the harborfront and tour a replica of the Mayflower.
-From Plymouth, it's only about 15 miles to he Sagamore Bridge.

 • Coming from Rhode Island

-Take a look at Route 6 as an alternative to the interstates.
-Route 6 goes south of Providence (Rhode Island), then parallels I-195 and Route 25 to Cape Cod.
+Route 6 goes south of Providence (Rhode Island), then parallels I-195 and MA-25 to Cape Cod.

 Route 6 will bring you to the Bourne Bridge, the Sagamore Bridge, and all the way down the center of Cape Cod.

-• Coming from I-495 South
+• Coming south on I-495

 Route 28 is part of the "old" Cape Cod travel route.
 It's the route we used before I-495 was completed.

-You can pick up Route 28 south from Exit 5, 4, 3, or 2 off I-495, and it'll bring you right to the Bourne Bridge.
-From there, Rt.
-28 meanders along the south side of the Cape from Falmouth to Orleans.
+You can pick up Rt.
+28 south from Exit 3 or Exit 10 off US-25 (the extension of I-495), and it'll bring you right to the Bourne Bridge.

 Beat Traffic on Our Local Roads and Highways

-A few areas on our local roads and highways are notorious for travel tie-ups during the summer months, especially on weekends and on cloudy days when many vacationers go exploring.
+A few areas on our local roads and highways are notorious for travel tie-ups during the summer months.
+Especially on weekends and on cloudy days when many vacationers go exploring.

 • Route 6 from Wellfleet to South Truro, where there's also a lane drop from four lanes to two.